laekov/thucstss-2020-lab3/README.md

 ### Task #1: Make it work (50 pts)
 Captcha Recognition is similar to MNIST Recognition.
-It takes a captcha as its input, and tell what numbers it contains.
+It takes a captcha as its input, and tells what numbers it contains.
 To simplify the task, the captcha contains exactly 4 twisty digits.
 Check `captcha/data` folder to see the inputs.
-The following figure is an example whose answer is `1164`.
+The following figure is an example where the answer is `1164`.

 ![Sample](doc/captcha_data_0.png)